cs24/cloud-inquisitor/docs/user_guide.rst

 * Logs

 In the ``Accounts`` section, you can review the current accounts that ``Cloud Inquisitor`` is auditing and modify accordingly.
-For example:

-* to add a new account, select the dialog button in the very bottom right hand side of the screen and select the **+** as shown below:
+For example, to add a new account, select the dialog button in the very bottom right hand side of the screen and select the **+** as shown below:

 .. image:: images/cinq_account_add.png